Get Paid to Teach Online as a Language Tutor

-Are you looking for a home-based business that you can start on the fly and make a lot of money off of?
-If so, then maybe you should consider trying to get paid to teach languages!
+Are you looking for a home-based business that you can start on the fly and make a lot of money?

-I sat down with one of my own former online French teachers to discuss how she got started, what challenges she faced, and how others can become a successful language teacher – part-time or full-time.
+I sat down with one of my own former online French teachers to discuss how she got started, what challenges she faced, and how others can become successful language teachers — part-time or full-time.

 Did you ever go into a chat room and spend time chatting with multitudes of random strangers?
 You’d exchange a few sentences with someone before signing off and going to the next one.
 If so, maybe you met Léa!

 Léa spent a lot of time chatting online with foreigners from all over the world.